jjsullivan5196/wvkbd/README.md

 (replace `mobintl` for something like `yourlayout`).
 Then make your layout set using `make LAYOUT=yourlayout`, and the resulting binary will be `wvkbd-yourlayout`

+For example there is now a desktop layout that can be built by `make LAYOUT=desktop` and installed afterwards with `make install LAYOUT=desktop`

 ## Usage

 Run `wvkbd-mobintl` (or the binary for your custom layout set).